bboc/s3patterns/consent-decision-making.md

 ### Other Applications ###

-The principle of consent can be applied with any decision or agreement, including, but not limited to  [Proposal Forming][], processing agenda items in the [Governance Meeting][], evaluating implemented agreements, the creation of a [Role][], selection of individuals to a role, or effectiveness reviews.
+The principle of consent can be applied with any decision or agreement, including, but not limited to  [Proposal Forming](proposal-forming.md), processing agenda items in the [Governance Meeting](governance-meeting.md), evaluating implemented agreements, the creation of a [Role](role.md), selection of individuals to a role, or effectiveness reviews.

 ## The Consent Decision Making Format ##